mssola/list.nes/README.md

 extracted the logic into this library and tuned things down from the lessons I learnt along the way.

+Moreover, you could also use this library to keep track of small lists, but you have to keep in mind that pointer arithmetics and bound checks can hinder performance.
+In other words, if you have a small list (less or equal than what it can be addressed with an 8-bit index), then it's not worth the trouble: there are other more performant ways to achieve the same thing.
+In short, this library is useful only when indexing this list requires 16-bit arithmetic.

 It's all pretty simple but being assembly code it comes with some gotchas that you need to be aware of.